Treating Dental & Oral Issues

 Sliced fruit or applesauce in cans or jars that have extra sugars

-Flavored dairy product
+Flavoured dairy product

 Pasta sauce

-Sweetened ice tea
+Sweetened iced tea

 Soda